Version 1.0 of the tool arrives almost a year to the day since we first introduced you to this easy-to-use image writer tool.

 AppImages are self-contained runtimes that do not require manual installation or root (but do require you necessary permissions to run).

-AppImages will run on pretty much any distro out there — just download, and double-click to run:
+And since AppImage will run on pretty much any distro out there, you only need to download it and double-click to run:

 If you prefer to install your apps in a more traditional way, using apt, you can install Etcher on Ubuntu from a repository.